-No matter what your use case is, this web3 guide will explain everything step-by-step, no programming knowledge required.
+No matter what your use case is, this guide will explain everything step-by-step, no programming knowledge is required!

 You will notice as you perform many of the steps in this walkthrough, your wallet will prompt you to accept transactions. thirdweb is not charging you anything, it's the gas costs of deploying the contracts from your own address, so you can own the contracts.

 Learn more about how to use test networks to create contracts on test networks for free in our Which Blockchain & Network Should I Use Guide.

 First, we need to create a contract on thirdweb, which can be done on thirdweb dashboard.